Sheriff Road–Capitol Heights Line: History

 The segment of F14's routing between the intersection of Addison Road & Sheriff Road and Deanwood station, was taken over by route R12.

 On December 11, 1993, routes F13 and F14 swapped their routing.
 The F14's terminal at New Carrollton station, was relocated from the western side of the station to the eastern side of New Carrollton.
 The F14 was also rerouted to operate between New Carrollton and the intersection of Martin Luther King Jr. Highway & Belle Haven Drive, via the Glenarden neighborhood and Landover Mall.
 Route F13 operated along Ellin Road, Harkins Road, Annapolis Road, and Whitfield Chapel Road.

 On January 13, 2001, when Naylor Road station opened, route F14 was extended from Bradbury Heights to Naylor Road station via Southern Avenue and Branch Avenue.
 The line was also renamed to the Sheriff Road–Capitol Heights Line.

 In 2014, WMATA proposed to reroute the F14 by turning left on Landover Road from Brightseat Road to serve a portion of the A12 route before turning back onto MLK highway where the A12 was proposed to be extended to New Carrollton station via Brightseat Road.
 Service between Brightseat and Landover Road and Brightseat and Martin Luther King Jr. Highway will be discontinued and replaced by extended route A12.

 During the COVID-19 pandemic, the route was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 Saturday service was also suspended beginning on March 21, 2020.
 Full service resumed on August 23, 2020.

 On May 29, 2022, Saturday service was increased.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all F14 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.